tommasomoretti/nameless-analytics-client-side-tracker-configuration-variable/README.md

 If ```enable_cross_domain_tracking``` option is disabled, the Nameless Analytics Client-side tracker tag will not set any listener.

+### Customize source and campaigns url parameters
+Override the default URL query parameter names used to track source and campaign parameters.
+By default, these values are taken from UTM parameters.

 ### Change default JavaScript page view event names
 Override the default JavaScript event names for page_view and virtual_page_view.
 Update these values if the Nameless Analytics Client-side Tracker Tag is triggered by a JavaScript event name that differs from gtm.js (for page views) or gtm.historyChange (for virtual page views).

 When an event is fired, the Nameless Analytics Client-side Tracker Tag checks if the JavaScript event that triggered the tag is gtm.js or gtm.historyChange.
 If it is, the tag generates a new page_id value.
 For this reason, the page_view event must be the first event on a page.
 Any event sent on a page prior to the first page_view event will be ignored because it lacks a page_id.

+### Load main library from custom location
+Lorem ipsum

+### Enable logs in JavaScript console
+Enable console log for all events in JavaScript console.

 ---